TimandXiyu/XiyuUnderGradThesis/README.md

 The cropping tool can crop and rotate at the same time
 ![Image text](https://github.com/TimandXiyu/XiyuUnderGradThesis/blob/main/readme_img/readme_image_1.png)
 If you wang to solely use the cropping tool, it is in the utils directory.
-If you don't know how to use the cropping tool, please open a issue!
+If you don't know how to use the cropping tool, please open an issue!